Wang Enge

-Life

 Early life

 Wang was born into a wealthy and highly educated family in Shenyang, Liaoning.
 During the Down to the Countryside Movement, he became a sent-down youth in Liaozhong County.
 After the Cultural Revolution, he was accepted to Liaoning University in December 1977, obtaining a B.S. and M.S. in theoretical physics.
 Before graduation, Wang went to study in America at Princeton University.
 Wang received his Ph.D. from Peking University in July 1990.
 In January 1992, Wang attended the University of Lille Nord de France.

 Career

 In 2007, Wang was elected an academician of the Chinese Academy of Sciences, at the age of 50.
 In 2009, Wang served as the President of School of Physics of Peking University.
 On 22 March 2013, Wang was promoted to become the President of Peking University.
 He is a recipient of the 2005 TWAS Prize.
 Wang also received the Advanced Materials Laureate in 2018.
+He is also the Academy of Sciences for the Developing World (2008), a Senior Fellow of Hong Kong Institute for Advanced Study (2019), a Fellow of the American Physical Society (2006), and a Fellow of the Institute of Physics (2003).